 Hidden among the trees in the Miramón Forest, Arima Hotel brings striking design and destination dining to San Sebastián’s leafiest suburb, leaving an impressively small footprint in the process.
 Built to the strict energy-efficiency standards set by the Passivhaus movement, this green-minded hotel is the first of its kind in Spain, having slashed its energy consumption to a fraction of its peers.
 Eco-friendliness is at the heart of everything here, influencing the aluminum-clad exterior and the restaurant’s insistence on organic ingredients, which go into gourmet tapas dishes befitting of San Sebastián’s foodie scene.
 For now, you can get your healthful kicks in the forest, glass-walled yoga studio and the stylish rooftop infinity pool.
-A state-of-the-art spa is soon to follow, slated to open in autumn 2019.

 Get this when you book through us: